mcp-shark/mcp-shark/README.md

 Before each commit, the following checks run automatically:

+1. **Fix All**: Runs `npm run fix:all` to fix linting and formatting issues in all files (continues on error)
-1. **Lint-staged**: Runs ESLint and Prettier on staged files
+2. **Lint-staged**: Runs Prettier on staged files to ensure consistent formatting
-2. **Commitlint**: Validates commit message format
+3. **Commitlint**: Validates commit message format (non-blocking)

-If any check fails, the commit will be rejected.
-Fix the issues and try again.
+The hooks are configured to be non-blocking - they will attempt to fix issues automatically and won't block your commit if tools are unavailable.
+However, it's recommended to ensure your code is properly formatted before committing.

 ## 🔌 Supported MCP Methods